Skip to main content

 }

-1. Create a new resource in Coolify → Docker Compose
+1. Create a new resource → Docker Compose

 3. Set environment variables in Coolify's UI